 “An electropop forcefield…a warm thrill of a record, tracks like ‘Down’ and ‘Peach Rose Tea’ fizz and rumble and crackle with life.” — Electronic Sound Magazine, issue 30

 “There’s heady bittersweet magic in her songwriting that I don’t think she’s spotted herself yet.
 Raises her far above the crowd of quirky synth-pop singers.” — Chris T-T for M Magazine

 “Deerful’s ‘Peach’ LP is a skewed but absorbing patchwork of sound and colour; a collection of songs that juxtaposes wild electronic flourishes with a more subtle and refrained vocal that lends the whole thing a somewhat unexpected touch of decadence.” — GoldFlakePaint

 “Like a computer dreaming of a sunrise, Princess Peach from Mario re-imagined as a kick-arse, feminist superhero, or a pixelated Joanna Newsom.
 This is electronic music, yes, but at its core is humanity.” — For The Rabbits, EPs Of The Year 2016

 “A classic painting on the inside of a crocus bouquet growing from an old computer.” — Very Small Album Reviews

 Emma is also an AHRC-funded doctoral candidate in the Music department of Goldsmiths University of London.
-Her research focuses on identity and expression amongst ukulele players, and in ukulele groups, but her interests extend to music microsubcultures of all kinds, both online and off.
+Her research focuses on identity and expression amongst ukulele players, and in ukulele groups, but her interests extend to music subcultures of all kinds, both online and off (the smaller and more niche the better).
 Her first published paper, ‘Nightcore and the Virtues of Virtuality’, appeared in the open-access journal CHASE Brief Encounters in 2017.